3delfina/ITI3-summer-internship-2018/README.md

 ### End of the term
 1. Register files are archived in Excel format.

+## Where to see our scripts?
+All Excel based scripts are located in Class Information/[macros] folder.
+Scripts for conversion between Excel and Google Sheets are located in Class Information/Conversion folder.

 ## Authors
 * Marija Mumm, 2nd year Computing Science Student, University of Glasgow